Top C# Interview Questions

 C#RecordImmutability

 A record is a reference type with value-based equality, immutability by default, and concise syntax for data objects.
+Example:

 record Person(string Name, int Age);